 He is a docent and tour leader and special programs presenter at Jack London State Historic Park.

-Highlights in 2016 included developing an international clientele in American Accent Training from all five continents, teaching English as a second language at College of the Redwoods Community College and travel throughout Bolivia in Latin America (September – November) with study at the Bolivian Spanish School in the constitutional capital of Sucre, Bolivia, and the Altiplano Spanish School in the high-altitude wine region in Tarija, Bolivia.
+Highlights in 2016 included developing an international clientele in American Accent Training method from all five continents, teaching English as a second language at College of the Redwoods Community College and travel throughout Bolivia in Latin America (September – November) with study at the Bolivian Spanish School in the constitutional capital of Sucre, Bolivia, and the Altiplano Spanish School in the high-altitude wine region in Tarija, Bolivia.
 He was also selected to be a reader at at the 100th Annual Jack London Memorial Service, Jack London State Park, Glen Ellen, CA., Saturday, November 19, 2016 at 10:30 AM. .

-Highlights in 2015 included Spanish study in Nicaragua, ESL certification, and accent training certification (see Accent Training and English as a Second Language) Method, Compton Institute of Language and Phonology and piano study in boogie/woogie and American Jazz standards.
+Highlights in 2015 included Spanish study in Nicaragua, TESOL/ESL certification, Certified Consultant – PESL (Pronouncing English as a Second Language) Method, Compton Institute of Language and Phonology and piano study in boogie/woogie and American Jazz standards.

 Highlights in 2014 included an original performance, Only a Fool is Not Afraid of a Crazy Man – a spoken-word/jazz presentation with the Tim Randles Trio at the Westhaven Center for the Arts, the completion of 14-part series on Latino athletes in sport and popular culture for the El Sol Bilingue Newspaper, a new radio feature airing on the Humboldt Homepage with Danielle Orr on the first Friday of the month at 1:00 PM on KHSU 90.
 5 FM entitled Athletes in the Americas and Caribbean and their Connection to Popular Culture and Politics, special evening tours to the historic Wolf House at Jack London State Historic Park, the narration of the first Audio Tour AP for Jack London State Historic Park, and numerous personal and radio appearances.

 In November of 2013, Doc presented his highly entertaining multi-media lecture/show, The Brown Bomber, The Blues and the Blast: Sports Social Justice and the Legacy of Joe Louis and Jackie Robinson in the Armed Forces in WWII and the music that helped shape American attitudes about race for the Port Chicago Naval Magazine National Memorial Legacy Series at Sir Francis Drake High School in San Anselmo, CA.